 If you find yourself the subject of a dare – the best advice is either to ignore it totally, to break the chain.
 Which may lead to some negative comments from “friends” but will also show strong character and gain respect from others.
 Secondly, record a silly Neknomination in return – for example dipping a biscuit into tea, or wearing your socks inside out.
 Posting a video like this could defuse any pressure from completing this craze, but do remember – anything you post online is unlikely to ever be removed and could always be visible when people search for you or your CV.

-Learn more about Bullying and Peer Pressure now!
+Learn more about Bullying and Peer Pressure now and spread the word on what is a neknomination now!